Coreboot supports all ThinkPad T60/T60p Series laptops.

 - CPU Microcode (optional?) - works fine without.
 See http://download.intel.com/design/mobile/SPECUPDT/30922214.pdf

-- VGA option rom (optional): Native graphics initialization (free replacement) is also available with this patch that is under review. (libreboot merges this patch, along with patches enabling text-mode and backlight controls)
+- VGA option rom (optional): Native graphics initialization (free replacement) is also available for models with a Intel gpu.

 - EC(Embedded Controller) => you do not have to touch it(just leave it where it is)